sangdth/html5-test/README.md

 # Demo:

-This app is deployed to free node of Heroku: https://sang-html5-test.herokuapp.com/
+This app is deployed to free node of Netlify: https://festive-lamarr-34eb86.netlify.app/